willdphan/1-of-1/README.md

-# One Of One NFTs
+# One of One NFTs

 > Gas optimized ERC721 for 1:1 Editions